 Caramel highlights are by far one of the most popular colors to come out of the scene in the last few seasons, and with good reason.
 Warm and rich without being too overwhelming, caramel hair color is fairly democratic, flattering a ton of complexions across the board, particularly those with yellow undertones.

-If you’re on the market for this fan favorite hair shade, look no further: We put together a list of all the possible variations and ways caramel hair color can look on different hair textures.
+If you’re on the market for this fan-favorite shade, look no further: We put together a list of all the possible variations and ways caramel hair color can look on different hair textures.
 Read on for the best ways to wear this pumpkin-spice inspired hue:

 Caramel Highlight for Straight Hair